 In my recent survey, an amazing 79% of people said that Managing-up/Self-promotion is the most challenging aspect of their work.
 I didn’t expect it at all!
 I then started thinking about it more and realized it is the tip of the iceberg.
-Based on my experience the real issue underneath is our reactive mode.
-A more effective approach is to be purposeful of our engagement and align it with our bigger vision and core values.
+Based on my experience, the real issue underneath is our reactive mode.
+A more effective approach is to be purposeful in our engagement and align it with our bigger vision and core values.
 Deviations are fine as long as they are exceptions rather than the rule- as it doesn’t sustain for very long.

 Interpretation of the Data